Estimated reading time: 6 minutes

 Lukla Airport on Google Map

 Flying into Lukla Airport is an experience unlike any other.
 It’s situated at 2800 metres.
-And the Airport is encircled by some of the most spectacular mountain scenery.
+The Airport is encircled by some of the most spectacular mountain scenery.
 However, getting there is half the fun, as the approach to the Airport involves a dramatic descent through narrow canyons and between towering peaks.
 Once you land, you’ll feel like you’re on the highest of the planet!

 News update about Lukla’s Flight from Kathmandu